 The current pandemic has changed our everyday lives.
 Businesses, offices, and schools are shut down.
 Children are staying at home with their parents.
 We are all struggling with the stresses of medical care, where and how to get by financially, and how to obtain food, even tissue paper.
-Most importantly, we are all anxious and terrified of contracting the virus – because it is real and now we know it, judging from the number of infected and dead across the world.
+Most importantly, we are all anxious and terrified of contracting the virus – because it is real, and now we know it, judging from the number of infected and dead across the world.

 Everyone is confronted with the challenge of adapting to the new normal, without being aware when it will exactly end.
 This adjustment becomes more difficult for people who have lost their jobs and consequently lost their income, their way of sustaining their families.
-If you are among those who are presently giving child support and your income has been badly impacted by the coronavirus outbreak, this article may be for you.
+If you are among those who are presently giving child support and your income has been severely impacted by the coronavirus outbreak, this article may be for you.

 Below is a list of steps that you can take immediately regarding your child support order.

 As you may already be aware, child support order is based on the money you earn as income when the order was established.
 The court or the lawyers considered a lot of factors before identifying the appropriate amount of support.
-This amount may be changed upon order from the court or as agreed by both parties if ever your income changes.
-Hence, if you have lost a big amount of your income to the effects of COVID-19, you have an opportunity to consider filing for a change of your support order.
+This amount may be changed upon request from the court or as agreed by both parties if ever your income changes.
+Hence, if you have lost a large amount of your income to the effects of COVID-19, you have an opportunity to consider filing for a change of your support order.

 This is significant because if you file for modification now, you are keeping the previous date for the modification to take effect once the case has been listed and changed by the court.
 Hence, once your order is modified, the total amount of support can be lowered if you file now rather than later.